 Edible Backyard Weeds

 Weeds are all around us!
-Very often, common weeds are edible and medicinal and benefit us in ways that most people may not know about.
+Common weeds are often edible, and using them has potential benefits that most people may not know about.

-Although long seen as a nuisance by gardeners wanting perfect lawns and landscapes, edible weeds are amazing and beneficial for us in a variety of ways.
+Although long seen as a nuisance by gardeners wanting perfect lawns and landscapes, some edible weeds are amazingly useful for general wellness in various ways.
 They are persistent, resilient, and perhaps grow a little wild without looking perfectly contained.

-But how wonderful to have plants that grow without maintenance and can be eaten and used medicinally?
+But how wonderful to have plants that grow without maintenance and can be eaten so easily?

 Plus, aren’t we all a bit wild, thorny, and not perfect at times?
 Weeds have so much value, and don’t deserve the bad reputation they have!